reckue/docs/rules/Contributions.md

 ## 2.
 Create a thematic branch from the master branch.
-![alt text](https://sun1-84.userapi.com/Mw7NF3ZJvj7nROuv3AmZtF-XASMAIgfQ5-ngJQ/yHEOOqAAtMU.jpg "Your thematic branch") Fix changes to the thematic branch.
+![alt text](https://sun1-84.userapi.com/Mw7NF3ZJvj7nROuv3AmZtF-XASMAIgfQ5-ngJQ/yHEOOqAAtMU.jpg "Your thematic branch")

+We fix our changes in the project code in the thematic branch.